AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 I already had Home Assistant set up, but it's simple enough to get started if you're already self hosting things [with Docker](https://www.home-assistant.io/installation/linux#docker-compose) (e.g. homelab, raspberry pi or an off the shelf device).
 There's quite a [few options available](https://www.home-assistant.io/installation/).

 # The Solution
-The solution for you could well differ to mine, there's a ton of [options documented to read your water meter](https://www.home-assistant.io/docs/energy/water/), but in my case I had an Irton EverBlu Cyble water meter, that AFAIK is fairly common in the UK.
+The solution for you could well differ from mine, there's a ton of [options documented to read your water meter](https://www.home-assistant.io/docs/energy/water/), but in my case I had an Irton EverBlu Cyble water meter, that as far as I know is fairly common in the UK.
 So the first step would be identify what you have so that you can work out how to read it.

 I came [across this post on the HA forum](https://community.home-assistant.io/t/reading-itron-everblu-cyble-rf-enhanced-water-meter-with-esp32-esp8266-and-433mhz-cc1101-home-assistant-mqtt-autodiscovery/833180) describing a solution for reading my meter using a 433MHz transceiver (the same way the water company reads the meter from the van outside your house).

 I already had some spare ESP8266's around, so just needed a CC1101 transceiver which only cost a few quid off Amazon.

 ## ESP.. what?
-The ESP8266 is a very cheap microcontroller (as in only a few pounds), with built in WiFi and Bluetooth.
+The ESP8266 is a very cheap microcontroller (as in only a few pounds), with built in WiFi.

-They're not very powerful (80-160MHz), but the type of stuff you will be doing with them doesn't often require much power.
+They're not very powerful (80-160MHz), but for most IoT projects they don't need to be.
 If you've ever used an Arduino or used the SPI pins on a Raspberry Pi, you'll feel right at home.

 ![a picture of an ESP8266](./esp8266.png "ESP8266")